Aider-AI/aider/docs/benchmarks.md

 Each exercise has:

-  - Some instructions about the exercise, in a markdown file.
+  - Some instructions for the exercise, in markdown files.
   - Stub code for the implementation in a python file, specifying the functions/classes that need to be implemented.
   - Unit tests in a seperate python file.